 Study # 8: Spinal Adjustments Relieve Muscle Pain Instantly

 From the JMPT.
 33 healthy young adults with myofascial trigger points in the gluteus medius and infraspinatus muscles were randomized and treated with SMT targeted to the C5-6 spinal segment or with sham SMT.
 The pressure pain threshold increased in the treatment group.
 Chiropractic theory says that SMT relieves pain by improving nerve function.
 Does increased pressure pain threshold mean the nerves in the infraspinatus muscle are functioning better?
 We don’t know; the study didn’t address that.
 Does the finding have any clinical importance for patients with muscle pain?
 The study didn’t address that either.
+(Our assistant editor Paul Ingraham has written much about the idea of myofascial trigger points, skeptically.)

 Study #9: Cervical Disc Herniation Eased by Chiropractic